MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - **Directory (tenant) ID** - The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
 It appears in the Azure portal and on the Integration page of the Fraud Protection portal.

-- **Application (client) ID** - This identifies the Azure AD app you have created for calling APIs.
+- **Application (client) ID** - This identifies the Azure AD app you've created for calling APIs.

 - **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.

 - **Instance ID** - The instance ID is the globally unique identifier (GUID) for your environment in Fraud Protection.
 It appears in the Integration page of the Fraud Protection portal.

 The following C# code samples provide examples of acquiring a token with your certificate or secret.
 Replace the placeholders with your specific information.
-For both of these C# samples, you will need to import the following [Microsoft.Identity.Client NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client/).
+For both of these C# samples, you'll need to import the following [Microsoft.Identity.Client NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client/).

 For samples in other languages, see https://aka.ms/aaddev.